sat-engineer/sovereign-merchant/product-and-tech-spec.md

 3. In the app settings:

    * Make sure the **Environment** is **Production**, not just Sandbox.
-   * Add an **OAuth redirect URI** pointing to their node’s Sovereign Merchants URL, e.g. `https://sovereign-merchants.local/api/config/qbo/callback`.
+   * Add an **OAuth redirect URI** pointing to their node’s Sovereign Merchant URL, e.g. `https://sovereign-merchants.local/api/config/qbo/callback`.
    * Copy the **Client ID** and **Client Secret**.
-4. In Sovereign Merchants → Settings → "Use my own Intuit app" → paste Client ID + Secret + Redirect URI.
+4. In Sovereign Merchant → Settings → "Use my own Intuit app" → paste Client ID + Secret + Redirect URI.
 5. Click **Connect QuickBooks** again → now the flow uses **their** keys (same CSRF protection via `state` parameter applies).

 We should explicitly warn:

-> “If you only create a Sandbox app in Intuit, Sovereign Merchants will sync only to your Sandbox company, not your real books.”
+> “If you only create a Sandbox app in Intuit, Sovereign Merchant will sync only to your Sandbox company, not your real books.”

 We can detect this in the callback: Intuit’s sandbox realmIds follow known patterns and we can flag the UI to show a yellow banner.